Josh Hart: 2024–25 season

 On December 30, 2024, Hart put up a triple-double with 23 points, 15 rebounds, and 10 assists in a 126–106 win over the Washington Wizards.
 In the next game on January 1, 2025, Hart put up another triple-double with 15 points, 14 rebounds, and 12 assists in a 119–103 win over the Utah Jazz.
 He became the fifth player in Knicks franchise history to achieve consecutive triple-doubles, joining Richie Guerin, Jerry Lucas, Walt Frazier, and Micheal Ray Richardson.
 On March 25, Hart recorded 16 points, 12 rebounds, and 11 assists in a 128–113 victory over the Dallas Mavericks, setting a franchise record for the most triple-doubles in a season with nine.
 He started all 77 games he played in during the 2024–25 NBA season, averaging 13.6 points, 9.6 rebounds, and 5.9 assists.

 On May 12, 2025, Hart was awarded the NBA annual "minutes leader" award for the 2024-25 season, averaging 37.6 minutes per game.
 In Game 6 of the Eastern Conference Semifinals, Hart recorded 10 points, 11 rebounds, and 11 assists in a 119–81 win over the defending champion Boston Celtics.
 It was the third playoff triple-double in franchise history and the first since Walt Frazier in 1972.

 2025–26 season

 On July 16, 2025, Hart underwent a surgical procedure on his right ring finger, having suffered an injury during the playoffs.
+On November 2, Hart revealed that he was suffering from nerve damage in his shooting hand, specifically numbness in his ring finger.
+On May 21, 2026, Hart had a playoff career-high 26 points in a 109–93 victory over the Cleveland Cavaliers in Game 2 of the Eastern Conference Finals.
+In Game 5 of the NBA Finals, Hart helped the Knicks achieve a 94–90 win in Game 5 and close out the NBA Finals against the San Antonio Spurs, 4–1, securing the Knicks' first NBA championship in 53 years.
+He, Jalen Brunson, and Mikal Bridges became the first trio of players to win both an NCAA and NBA championship together.

 National team career

-Hart was a member of the United States national team that competed in the 2023 FIBA Basketball World Cup.
+Hart was a member of the United States men's national basketball team that competed in the 2023 FIBA Basketball World Cup.
 He led the team in rebounding during that tournament with 5.3 rebounds per game.
 However, Team USA finished in fourth place.